MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 From the .NET CLI:

-`dotnet publish -c Release -r linux-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained`
+`dotnet publish -c Release -r linux-x64 -p:PublishReadyToRun=false -p:TieredCompilation=false -p:PublishAot=true --self-contained`

 You can then archive the content of the publish folder and distribute the archive as-is.